-With a structured and comprehensive four-year student leadership development programme named Pegasus Programme, students will acquire the necessary knowledge, skills and values for them to serve the school, lead their school mates and excel in their pursuit in life.
+With a structured and comprehensive four-year student leadership development programme named Pegasus Programme, students will acquire the necessary knowledge, skills and values for them to serve the school, lead their school mates and excel in their pursuits in life.
 This is in line with our school’s vision to develop students to become Confident learners, Caring & Resilient Citizens; who have moral courage, communicate effectively, inspire others and take initiative to make a difference.

 Students learn to lead through observing exemplary role models in and outside school.
 Their leadership competencies are developed with the numerous training opportunities provided by the school.
 They further enhance their own leadership skills during the many learning experiences and platforms to apply their leadership skills.

-- Decision-making Skills (Critical Thinking and problem solving skills)
+- Decision-making Skills (Critical Thinking and problem-solving skills)

 - Collaborative Skills (Collaboration across networks)

 - Empathy Skills (Agility and Adaptability)